huonw/huonw.github.io/_posts/2015-10-27-rreverse-debugging.md

 This *could* be implemented as just saving the entire state of the machine (memory and registers) between each step, but this would be super-slow, and it won't be nearly as nice to use as rr.
-The worst overhead I've noticed is the rr'd program taking 14× longer, but it's a pretty dumb program, and I only came up with it for this blog post[^worst-case]:
+The worst overhead I've noticed is the rr'd program taking <s>14× longer</s>, but it's a pretty dumb program, and I only came up with it for this blog post[^worst-case]:

 [^worst-case]: I know pretty much nothing about the internals of rr or